nhvu1988/socialall-docs/docs/user-guide/vkontakte.md

     ![VK : Enable App](/img/vk-2-enable-app.png)
     <div class="soclall-br"></div>

-4. In the Settings tab, you can also get "Application ID" and "Secure key" to fill SoclAll VK Settings form
+4. In the Settings tab, you can also get "Application ID" and "Secure key" to fill SocialAll VK Settings form